puneet-khatri/Flask-Docker-app/README.md

 * Once the updated manifests were committed and pushed to the Git repository, Argo CD automatically detected the changes and deployed the updated application to the Kubernetes cluster.

 **Challenges and Solutions:**
-You're absolutely right about the tone in the "Challenges and Solutions" section.
-While the current approach provides context, using phrases like "you did this" or "you encountered this" might not be ideal for an assignment submission.

-Here's how we can improve it to maintain a professional and objective tone:

-**1. Rephrase Actions:**

-Instead of "you encountered" or "you added," use phrases like:

-* **"The initial setup faced a challenge..."**
-* **"A permission error was encountered..."**
-* **"To resolve the permission issue, the user was added..."**

-**2. Focus on the Process:**

-Shift the focus to describing the challenges and solutions themselves rather than stating actions taken by a specific person.

-**3. Emphasize Learnings:**

-Frame the challenges as learning opportunities.
-For example, instead of simply saying "Minikube requires Linux," highlight the importance of checking environment compatibility before installation.

-Here's a revised example incorporating these suggestions:

-**Challenges and Solutions:**

 **1. Setting Up a Kubernetes Cluster:**